 In February of 2008, the Company completed a reverse merger with Ogden Golf Co.
 Corporation and issued 38,023,578 shares of common stock of the public company Bio-Path Holdings (formerly Ogden Golf Co.
 Corporation) in exchange for pre-merger common stock of Bio-Path, Inc. In addition, shareholders of Ogden Golf Co.
 Corporation retained 3,600,000 shares of common stock of Bio-Path Holdings.
 In February of 2008 Bio-Path issued 80,000 shares of common stock to strategic consultants pursuant to executed agreements and the fair value was expensed upfront as common stock for services.
 In April of 2008, the Company issued 200,000 shares of common stock to a firm in connection with introducing Bio-Path, Inc. to its merger partner Ogden Golf Co.
 Corporation.
-The fair value of this stock issuance was expensed upfront as common stock for services valued at \$200,000.
+The fair value of this stock issuance was expensed upfront as common stock for services valued at \$180,000.
 In April of 2008, the Company recorded an additional 24 shares for rounding in accordance with FINRA rules.
 In December of 2008, the Company issued 100,000 shares of common stock to an investor relations firm for services.
-The fair value of this stock issuance was expensed upfront as common stock to an investor relations firm for services.
-The fair value of this stock issuance was expensed upfront as common stock to an investor relations firm for services.
-The fair value of this stock issuance was expensed upfront as common stock for services valued at \$100,000.
-As of December 31, 2008 there were 41,923,602 shares of common stock issued and outstanding.
-There are no preferred shares outstanding as of December 31, 2008.
+The fair value of this stock issuance was expensed upfront as common stock for services valued at \$40,000.
+There were no issuances of shares during the first quarter of 2009.
+In June of 2009, the Company issued 660,000 shares of common stock and warrants to purchase an additional 660,000 shares of common stock for \$165,000 in cash to investors in the Company pursuant to a private placement memorandum.
+The warrants must be exercised within two years from the date of issuance.
+The exercise price of the warrants is \$1.50 a share.
+In connection with this private placement, the Company issued 66,000 shares of common stock to the Placement Agent as commission for the shares of common stock sold to investors.
+There were no issuances of shares during the fourth quarter of 2009.
+As of December 31, 2009, there were 42,649,602 shares of common stock issued and outstanding.
+There are no preferred shares outstanding as of December 31, 2009.